 A finger-trapping incident that occurs because of a heavy door slamming shut can cause painful injuries.
 Some of the most common symptoms include the following:

-What You Should Do If Your Child Is Hurt in a Finger-Trapping Accident
+What You Should Do if Your Child Is Hurt in a Finger-Trapping Accident While at Daycare

 Getting legal help immediately is also beneficial.
 If the daycare is found to be liable for your child’s door finger-trapping accident, they will be the ones to pay for your child’s medical bills.
 Other damages you and your child may be eligible for include other costs associated with the treatment and recovery of your child’s injuries, as well as their pain and suffering.